sriramm04/Projects/README.md

 ## How to Use

 1. **Data Exploration:** Begin your exploration by immersing yourself in the world of data.
-The Jupyter Notebook files in the `data_analysis` directory will be your guides.
+The Jupyter Notebook files in the `Pharmacy_data_analysis.ipynb` directory will be your guides.
 They'll walk you through the process of cleaning, transforming, and analyzing the data.

 2. **Database Integration:** For a deeper dive, head over to the `A.R medical database integration.sql` directory.
 There, you'll find SQL scripts and setup instructions to integrate the cleansed data into a MySQL database.
 This step enhances data accessibility and sets the stage for advanced queries.